Woodamsc/Text-to-Morse-Code/README.md

 Converts text to morse code

+Requires sox & Python 3.

-Requires sox.
-Install via 1) or 2)
+Install via (1) or (2)

-1) apt-get install sox
+(1) apt-get install sox

-2) brew install sox
+(2) brew install sox

-Also you need python.
-I used python3.

-Python2 would probably work if you change the print statements
+Not sure about Windows, sorry.

+Usage:

+No arguments puts you in a REPL interface.
+Anything you type there will get translated to Morse Code.

-First argument is either a user entered string or filename, quotes are stripped.
+First argument is either text you type in or filename, quotes are stripped so don't worry about them.

-It first checks if the string is a file.

-If it is, it converts the file contents.
-Otherwise, it will just convert the string you typed.
+If the string is a file, it will load that in and translate it, otherwise it just translates the text.

-Second argument is an option 'noreadout' where it will not printout the text at all.
+You can append '--noreadout' to the end of any command to disable printing out the code beneath it.
+While in REPL, appending '--noreadout' will toggle this option On/Off

+Press Ctrl+d to exit